 Like with SEO, both Wix and Weebly have improved their blogging options a lot over the last few years.
 So that’s something to say for the power of competition!

 And while both offer basic blogging features, we’d have to say that Weebly delivers a bit more in this department.

 However, this is only because Wix’s editor is not as well integrated into the rest of the site builder.
 It appears in an external window and lets you add images, text, videos and tables.
 It’s quite a nice editing experience and you’re able to add different blog authors and schedule posts.

 Weebly on the other hand, will let you create more complex layouts for blog posts, and you can add any Weebly element from the regular editor (e.g. forms, image galleries, etc.) you’d like to.
 The only issues is that, just like the rest of the Weebly editor, the blog looks a bit duller than Wix’s.
 Nevertheless, we consider Weebly one of the strongest (free) blogging platforms.

 Winner Blogging: Weebly

 Customer Support: Can you get help?

 Stuck for help?
-Both Wix and Weebly offer phone support, good tutorials and active online forums.
+Both Wix and Weebly offer phone support, live chat, good tutorials and active online forums.
 Oh, and you can also pester them via Facebook or Twitter if you want to pressure/shame them into giving you an answer.